aio-libs/aiohttp/docs/testing.rst

     class MyAppTestCase(AioHTTPTestCase):

         def get_app(self, loop):
-            """
-            override the get_app method to return
+            """Override the get_app method to return your application.
-            your application.
             """
             # it's important to use the loop passed here.
             return web.Application(loop=loop)